 This is one of the best instant ramen hacks: instead of using water, use stock.
 I’ve been making Instant Pot stock regularly over the past year—I even made a video about it—and you can’t beat the rich mouthfeel that homemade stock brings to soups of all kinds, including instant ramen.

 ♥ Related: How to Make Stock in an Instant Pot (Video)

 If this is a step too far for you, use a good quality box of store-bought stock or bone broth.
 Just be careful to use a brand with low sodium or no added sodium because those flavor packs sold with your instant ramen have all the salt you need.
 I have found that with a very good broth, I can get away with adding only half of the sodium-heavy seasoning packs and my heart thanks me for it!

 A plain pack of instant ramen is so basic—just noodles and broth.
+But there are plenty of things to add to ramen to make it heartier.
+What to add to ramen?
 I like adding some protein packed mix-ins which can help make instant soup feel like more of a meal.
 First, check your freezer.
-Frozen meatballs work great in instant ramen—just toss them in your broth while it comes up to a boil.; the meatballs will help flavor your soup base while they cook.
+Frozen meatballs work great in instant ramen—just toss them in your broth while it comes up to a boil.
+The meatballs will help flavor your soup base while they cook.

 I also love frozen fish balls which I find at my local Asian grocery store and always keep handy.
 Another freezer find I like to add to my ramen: wontons.
 I always buy a bag when I find them for adding to my ramen.

 During the summer, we smoke lots of meat on our Big Green Egg and package leftovers in small zip top bags to store in the freezer.
 These leftovers make for tasty ramen mix-ins.
 I love how the smokiness of the BBQed meat adds flavor to the broth.